Israel’s Supreme Court halts deportation of American student

 Prime Minister Benjamin Netanyahu defended his government’s handling of the case, saying every country has the right to decide who enters its borders.

-Asked about the case Sunday, he said it was now in the hands of the court.
+Asked about the case on Sunday, he said it was now in the hands of the court.
 “They’ll decide whether they handle it or not,” he told a gathering of foreign Christian journalists.
-“If they handle it, we’ll see how it will develop, so if they don’t handle it, she’ll be deported.”
+“If they handle it, we’ll see how it will develop.”

 Alqasem had been registered to pursue a master’s degree in human rights at Israel’s Hebrew University.
 The first day of classes was Sunday.